prysmaticlabs/documentation/website/docs/contribute/contribution-guidelines.md

 ## Getting Started

 Once you are a bit more familiar with the concepts behind Ethereum and are ready to write some code, head over and explore Prysm's [open issues on Github](https://github.com/prysmaticlabs/prysm/issues).
 We recommend looking for issues tagged with the `Good First Issue` label if it is your first contribution.
 If you are still unsure about how to tackle a bug or a feature, our team is always available on [Discord](https://discord.gg/prysmaticlabs).
 Sign in to your Github account, then navigate to [the official Prysm repository](https://github.com/prysmaticlabs/prysm/).
-In the upper right hand corner of the page, click the `Fork` button.
+In the upper right-hand corner of the page, click the `Fork` button.
 This will create a copy of the Prysm repository on your account that can be edited for pull requests.

 ### Setting up your environment